AdamSmithOrlik/PHYS3090-Programming/README.md

 # PHYS3090-Programming
-A repository of useful information for getting started with programming in python with applications in physics and data sciences.

 WHY PYTHON:
 Python is an open source (free), object-orented, high-level programming langauge that is widely used in web- and app-development, software applications, data sciences and much more.
 It is fast becoming a standard tool among sciences researchers for its ease-of-use, wealth of specialized libraries and add-ons, and convienience of notebook enviornments for collaboration and sharing results.
 Python also benefits from a large community of deidicated users who provide no shortage of tutorial videos and online support for those less advanced users (see tutorial links below).